jcu-eresearch/matrix-helpers/docs/training.md

   * Show the Asset Finder window as a demo
   * Add Screenshot explaining where things come from.
 Or, edit overlay with links (annotate each area in html?)

+* How our setup differs from the current JCU environment (for existing editors; eg accordions, styles etc)

 ## Adding new content